alexellis/arkade/README.md

-# arkade - The Open Source Kubernetes Marketplace
+# arkade - The Open Source Marketplace For Developers

-arkade provides a portable marketplace for downloading your favourite devops CLIs and installing helm charts, with a single command.
+arkade is how developers install the latest versions of their favourite tools and Kubernetes apps.

-You can also download CLIs like `kubectl`, `kind`, `kubectx` and `helm` faster than you can type "apt-get/brew update".
+With `arkade get`, you'll have `kubectl`, `kind`, `terraform`, and `jq` on your machine faster than you can type `apt-get install/brew update`.

 <img src="docs/arkade-logo-sm.png" alt="arkade logo" width="150" height="150">